 We also learned the cycles of coffee planting and processing.
 We saw a lot of coffee trees with red coffee cherries on them.
 Once hand-picked, the workers will put these cherries into a machine to retrieve the raw coffee beans inside the cherries.
 After drying, the beans are sold to the retailers who will then roast them.

 I loved this farm tour because I learned so much.
 Before I left, I bought a bag of Private Reserve and a jar of organic Hawaiian honey.
-They were a bit expensive, but with the quality, they are worth a buy.
+They were a bit expensive, but I strongly support local Hawaiian products and businesses.